philipooo/angular2-systemjs-karma-typescript/README.md

 ##Wallaby.js
 If you use the awesome [wallabyjs](http://wallabyjs.com/) test runner (I do for Visual Studio Code) there is already a preconfigured wallaby.js file.
 So you get instant inline test feedback.

+#FAQ

+##Why no jspm?
+jspm just adds small value for me.
+I don't need to pull modules from Github or Bower.
+All I need I get directly from npm.
+The automatic configuration of systemjs can done by hand.
+The most reason I don't use it is because of Visual Studio Code does not provide code completion if angular2 is placed in `jspm_packages/npm` instead of `node_modules`.